garyfleming/product-engineering/product-engineering.md

 # Multi-dimensional: Posture

-* Interal vs External
+* Internal vs External
 * Small company vs Enterprise
 * Startup vs Established

 ^ The posture of the company/product matter.
 How you approach problems will vary, appetite for risk, how you should operate etc. Pay attention and change approach.
+Culture matters.

 ---

 # Multi-dimensional: Power

 * Org Chart
-* Network
+* Informal Network
 * Seniority
 * Explicit || Tacit

 ^ I'm going to go into this in more detail very soon, but the power dynamics (explicit and tacit) are probably the biggest driver of harmony and disharmony.
-^ Consider the many ways that upsetting these balances causes issues ^ TODO expand
+^ Consider the many ways that upsetting these balances causes issues.
+Org chart is most obvious.
+Informal Network is easiest to work - as Dave Snowden mentoned in the keynote, informal networks bring trust where formal netwrosk don't.
+^ Seniority - grad speaking to a director; will likely listen.
+Director needs to be careful that options don't sound like orders.
+^ Explicit/tacit - when power is used, need to be aware that it can be used explicitly or tacitly.

+---

+# Power - Mary Parker Follett

+* Power Over
+  * Traditional controlling
+  * Finite
+  * Coercive
+* Power with
+  * Collaborative
+  * Shared
+  * Beyond self-interest

+^ In talking about power, I need to mention Follett's work.
+Management consultant whose work was influential (Win-Win).
+She divided power into two categories... [describe above]

 ---